 Use a hypochlorous acid cleanser like the Heyedrate Lid & Lash Cleanser to keep your eyelids clean and free of bacteria.
 Simply spray on the closed eyelids and lashes to help keep area clean from bacteria.
 We recommend you doing this at least two times a day and making this a routine you continue even once your stye is healed.

 If you are prone to frequent styes, then the above two steps should be done daily to prevent styes from returning.
 Good eyelid hygiene is key to reducing your styes and preventing the from recurring.

 Because the stye is just like a pimple, you may want to pinch and pop it.
 Do NOT do that.
 It can make things worse and spread the infection.
-If the stye is painful, try a pain reliever such as ibuprofen (Advil or Motrin) while you use the home treatments above.

 Do not use eye makeup (you may need to throw away mascara and eyeliner that you have used while having the stye, in case it was contaminated) and switch to glasses if you wear contact lenses.

 Be sure to clean and disinfect your contact lenses with the solutions recommended by your eye doctor after the stye has been healed.
 Or, even better, use a new pair of lenses or switch to glasses (like mentioned above) for the duration of a stye.

 If you try the above remedies and still find yourself with a stye that is not improving, you need to visit your eye doctor.
 It may be that yours needs an antibiotic to fully heal.

 AMAZON AFFILIATE INFORMATION